Keeping Rodents Out of Food Processing Plants

 Keeping Rats Out

-Rats are obviously attracted to food and food processing plants obviously go through a lot of food.
+Rats are obviously attracted to food, and food processing plants obviously go through a lot of food.
 Keeping the rats out of the plants is a constant job that uses statistics and trapping methods that date back well over 60 years.
 While somewhat effective, these trapping methods are due for a change.

 The Old Method

-Using A Results Oriented Approach
+Using A Results-Oriented Approach

-In 2013, The National Pest Management Assn. suggested the use of a different type of pest management plan that was based on results as opposed to area.
-This newer approach to controlling the rat population has to do with the amount of rats actually being trapped.
+In 2013, The National Pest Management Assn. suggested the use of a different type of pest management plan that was based on results as opposed to the area.
+This newer approach to controlling the rat population has to do with the number of rats actually being trapped.
 If no rodents are being trapped, then there is obviously no need for traps.